Osaka Gay Travel

 How to Use the Osaka Metro (It’s Not Easy!)

 In my opinion, Osaka has the most complicated metro systems of any city in Japan.
 I’m a New Yorker and even I had a hard time getting a few places.
-Here are some crucial tips to save you a bunch of stress and time.
 Since Uber and taxis in Osaka can be quite expensive, these Osaka metro tips will certainly come in handy!

 Osaka Has Multiple Subway Systems